lukaneek/lukavujasinxyz/README.md

 8. To run the docker image using the docker-compose.yml, run the following command: 'docker-compose up'.
 Using the .yml file, there's no need to run the previous step.

-9. Follow the readme file starting at step 8 in the cicd-pipeline project.
+9. Follow the readme file starting at step 8 in the cicd-pipeline project to configure the projects EC2 instance, github CI and CD builds, etc.